LONG MEADOW RANCH ALL-STAR BIG BAND

 As an educator, Clairdee delights in sharing insights and experience with young aspiring musicians.
 A former vocal jazz instructor at UC Berkeley's Jazz Department and Diablo Valley College, Clairdee is a teaching artist with SFJAZZ and the San Francisco Symphony education departments, a faculty member of the Jazzschool Institute in Berkeley, CA, and active participant in the non-profit Bay Area-based "Jazz in the Neighborhood" mentoring program.

-Jamie Davis holds a position amongst the pantheon of great male vocalists, with a compelling full, deep baritone voice and passion for his craft that leave his audiences uplifted and “feelin’ good... really good.”
+Jamie Davis holds a position amongst the pantheon of great male vocalists with a compelling full deep, baritone voice and passion for his craft that leaves his audiences uplifted and “feelin’ good... really good.”

 Jamie’s musical education began in the choir of his father’s Pentecostal Church in Mansfield, Ohio.
-His unique baritone voice brought life to liturgical music sung in Latin and the compositions of Bach, Schumann, and Mahler.
-Jamie served in the US Army, where he sang not only the memorable show tunes, but also a wide range of swing, jazz, and blues for the Special Services elite group.
+His unique bass-baritone voice brought life to liturgical music sung in Latin and the compositions of Bach, Schumann, and Mahler.
+Jamie served in the US Army where he sang not only the memorable show tunes, but also a wide range of swing, jazz, and blues for the Special Services elite group.

-A repertoire from Cole Porter to Stevie Wonder to Charles Mingus confirms that Jamie possesses the flexibility and sexy sophistication of his effortless delivery to stand with any of the great masters.
+A repertoire from Cole Porter to Stevie Wonder to Charles Mingus, confirms Jamie possesses the flexibility and sexy sophistication by his effortless delivery to stand with any of the great masters.

-Sharing his passion for music with his audiences at venues around the world, Jamie has performed at Yoshi’s in San Francisco; Dizzy’s in New York; The Blue Note in New York, Milan, Tokyo, and Istanbul; and Ronnie Scott’s in London.
-Recent performances include the Union of Composers Jazz Club in Moscow; at the Monterey, Sacramento, Aspen, Lake Tahoe, Dubai, Cheltenham, Edinburgh, Annecy and Serbia Jazz Festivals; as well as the popular Holland America Jazz Cruises.
+Sharing his passion for music with his audiences at venues around the world, Jamie has performed at Yoshi’s in San Francisco, Dizzy’s and The Blue Note in New York, in Milan, Tokyo, and Istanbul and at Ronnie Scott’s in London.
+Recently he has performed at the Union of Composers Jazz Club, Moscow and at Monterey, Sacramento, Aspen, Lake Tahoe, Dubai, Cheltenham, Edinburgh, Annecy and Serbia Jazz Festivals as well as the popular Holland America Jazz Cruises.